Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: Numerical experiments

-For our proposed BA-UCB algorithm, we chose $\tau = 1/\sqrt{N_{\text{obs}}(t)}$ as the threshold for p-values when estimating the Markov blanket through linear regression.
-After trying several choices of parameters, we set $c=c_2=1/\sqrt{2}$ under all settings.
-To reduce the computational cost, we only considered $\{S\in \widehat{\mathcal N}_i:|S|\leq 3\}$ in the identification of candidate backdoor set in Algorithm~\ref{alg:BA-UCB}.
-Additionally, to accumulate enough observational data, we estimated the Markov blanket $M_i$, calculated $\widehat{\mathcal B}_i$, and updated the estimates from observational data every $\kappa$ steps.
-We set $\kappa=20,50,100, 200$ for $p=10,20,30,50$, respectively, so that the computation time of $5000$ iterations was below 5 minutes under all settings.
+For our BA-UCB algorithm, we chose $\tau = 1/\sqrt{N_{o}(t)}$ as the threshold for p-values when estimating the regression neighborhood through linear regression.
+After several trials, we set $c=c_2=1/\sqrt{2}$ for all settings, where $c$ and $c_2$ are the constants in \eqref{eq:ucb_alg} and \eqref{eq:CI}, respectively.
+To reduce computational cost, we only considered $\{S\in \widehat{\mathcal N}_i:|S|\leq 3\}$ in the identification of candidate backdoor adjustment sets in Algorithm~\ref{alg:BA-UCB}.
+We estimated the regression neighborhood $M_i$, calculated $\widehat{\mathcal B}_i$, and updated the estimates from observational data every $\kappa$ steps, where $\kappa=20,50,100, 200$ for $p=10,20,30,50$, respectively, so that the computation time of $5000$ iterations was under 5 minutes for all settings.
 The numerical results were all generated on a macOS system with M1 chip, 8-core CPU, and 16GB memory.